 “Localization is the act of customizing your app to fit with the local language, culture, and dialect of a given region or country.
 The reasons why you want to do this are pretty obvious.”

-6. Use Social Media to Promote your App
+7. Use Social Media to Promote Your App

-According to MAD Team from MobileAppDaily, over 70 percent of online businesses are using social media to promote their app.
-From creating a pre-launch buzz to paid advertising on social media, these marketing strategies can help you boost the visibility of your newly launched app.
+According to the MAD Team over at MobileAppDaily, over 70 percent of online businesses are using social media to promote their app.
+From creating a pre-launch buzz to post-launch paid advertising on social media and everything in between, these marketing strategies can help you boost the visibility of your newly launched app.

-A tip from Kelly Vaughn is to run testimonials for your app to get assistance from key users who can provide material for excellent app case studies.
-There are easy ways to use testimonials in your marketing efforts.
+A tip from Kelly Vaughn from Shopify is to run testimonials for your app to get assistance from key users who can provide material for excellent app case studies.
+There are fast, quick and easy ways to use testimonials in your marketing efforts.

-One of Ian Blair's top tips for app marketing is to launch videos that will leverage your social media and promote your app.
-Demo videos can act as a kick-start for your app marketing campaign.
+One of BuildFire Founder and CEO Ian Blair's top tips for app marketing is to launch videos that will leverage your social media and promote your app.
+Demo videos can (and, when done right, often do) act as a great kickstarter for your burgeoning app marketing campaign.

 “Videos are an easy way for you to showcase everything your beautiful and well-built app has to offer.
 For your demo video, create a simple 30 second commercial with the principles of Simon Sinek’s Golden Circle: Why, How, and What.”

-Blog is one of the best ways to promote your app and share information by posting regularly.
+Blogging is one of the best ways to promote your app and share information by posting at regularly scheduled intervals.
 A great tip from Lalit Sharma, the owner of Ranking By SEO, is to launch a blog as soon as the website for your app is up.

 “Sharing your experiences creating the app will engage readers.
 They’ll feel included in the process, and you can get great feedback with people interacting with the posts.
 It’ll also build interest in your application and become a place where you can communicate with the users, even after launching the app.”